 Nitrofurantoin MR 100mg (Macrobid) antibiotic for recurring cystitis treatment.
-Order now to keep for when needed.Start order
+Available to buy online from Dr Fox.Start order

 Dr Fox supplies medicine on prescription and charges a small prescription fee based on the order value of each prescription.

 Prescriptions are issued by our doctors online and sent electronically to our pharmacy.

 |Order value||Prescription fee|

 If you have your own private paper prescription please post to our pharmacy (details).

 Dr Fox prices are 25%–50% lower than other UK online clinics.

 UK delivery only: £2.90 per consultation via Royal Mail Tracked 24 Signed For (1-2 working days with tracking).